 The Health and Care sector is growing rapidly, facing new and urgent demands.
 The impact of Covid-19 and changing patient expectations are accelerating the need to collaborate and innovate to expand access to affordable, quality healthcare.
 As a result, the skills needed are also changing, and employees must now, not only understand care, but also be familiar with digital technology.

 The involvement of employers is crucial to delivering the skills that the sector requires, and Health & Care employers can get involved in a variety of ways – by offering masterclasses, industry talks, mock interviews or a real job interview for an opportunity that is available at the end of the training.

 The aim is to grow talent from the grassroot and embed a culture of care, compassion and excellence whilst delivering high-quality care for patients.

-To apply for the 12-week Digital Healthcare Bootcamp, please visit our website.
+To apply for the 12-week Digital Healthcare Bootcamp, click here.
 Alternatively, if you are an employer operating within the Health & Care sector and are interested in finding out more about this opportunity, please email Vanessa Hughes at firstname.lastname@example.org or call 01823 366362.